It’s normal to feel confused and scared when your landlord serves you an eviction notice.

-In almost all other circumstances, your landlord must provide you with notice thirty days before taking legal action.
-Similar to the notice for non-payment of rent, if a landlord wishes to evict you for violating your lease must provide you with a thirty day notice called a “cure or quit” (if the lease violation can be fixed) or an “unconditional quit” (if the lease violation can’t be fixed).
+Just like the notice for non-payment of rent, if a landlord wishes to evict you for violating your lease must provide you with a “cure or quit” (if the lease violation can be fixed) or an “unconditional quit” (if the lease violation can’t be fixed).

 There is a narrow exception to this rule that applies when a criminal act or other dangerous behavior causes a lease violation.

 Finally, it’s important to note that in Virginia, a landlord must specifically provide a written eviction notice.

 What Can My Landlord Do After Serving an Eviction Notice?

-After serving all tenants proper notices, a landlord must work through the law to evict those tenants.
+After serving all tenants proper notices, a landlord must work through the normal legal processes to evict those tenants.

-- Lock a tenant out of their home.
+- Lock you out of your home.

-- Remove a tenant’s belongings from the property.
+- Remove your belongings from the property.